spotted sunfish

 FEATURES

-The redspotted sunfish is a small, typically dark olive fish with a pale, yellow belly, and three dark lines behind the eye.
+The spotted sunfish is a small, typically dark olive fish with a pale, yellow belly, and three dark lines behind the eye.
 Distinguished from other Lepomis species by stiff opercular lopes, a pale spot on the end of lateral line, and dark spots on the lower gill cover.
 Young fish may have vertical bars or small scattered dark spots along their sides and are most confused for cyanellus, gulosus, marginatus, and megalotis.
 Breeding adult males are beautifully colored, displaying red and orange spots along most of the body and above the ear flap.
 They reach a maximum length of eight inches.

 BEHAVIORS